 However, after talking with a few friends who know a lot more about PC game obscura than I, it seems to be a simple point and click adventure game with the voice talent of the aforementioned actors.
 Admittedly I was a bit disappointed when I found this out.

 Bonus, this game was published by Capstone, makers of such fine products as… Corridor 7: Alien Invasion and Terminator 2: Chess Wars.
-So I already know that if I ever play this (provided I can find a way to install it on a modern machine) to keep my expectations very, very low.
+So I already know that if I ever play this to keep my expectations very, very low.
+After all, they were the pinnacle of entertainment software.

 I even got the manual with this one.
 A shame the box was tossed away, it would be funny to own a complete-in-box copy of a PC adventure game nobody’s heard of.